 CAP aims to provide an excellent service that treats our clients fairly and is performed to the highest of standards.
 If you should be dissatisfied with any aspect of our service, you can make a complaint by contacting us and letting us know what has happened.
-There is no requirement to contact us in a particular way, however the best way to notify us about your complaint is to either telephone your caseworker team (if you are a Debt Help client) or to write to:
+There is no requirement to contact us in a particular way, however the best way to notify us about your complaint is to either telephone one of your Debt Advisors (if you are a Debt Help client) at head office or to write to:

 Quality Assurance Officer